 - I highly suggest hard-boiling a few extra eggs because sometimes they break when removing the yolk this way.
 I typically lose 2 eggs per dozen from breakage.
 Just so ya know. 😉

-- If you want to serve them whole and standing up, like in the photo above, hard boil for 1-2 minutes longer- peel but and let them cool before cutting.
+- If you want to serve them whole and standing up, like in the photo above, peel them but let them cool all the way before cutting.

-- Cut a tiny sliver off the bottom on the flatter end of the egg, creating a flat bottom, so the eggs can stand upright.
+- Cut a tiny sliver off the bottom of the flatter end of the egg, creating a flat bottom, so the eggs can stand upright.

-- On the pointier end of the egg, cut off the top, where the tip of the yolk meets.
-Either scoop out the yokes with a small spoon or tiny fork, or gently squeeze the sides of the egg, carefully popping the yolk out.
+- On the pointed end of the egg, cut off the top, where the tip of the yolk meets.
+Either scoop out the yolks with a small spoon or tiny fork, or gently squeeze the sides of the egg, carefully popping the yolk out.
 Take your time here, be patient- this is the challenging part. 🙂

-- Pipe the filling using a piping bag or use a zip lock bag (cut a small opening into the corner).
+- Pipe the filling into the eggs, using a piping bag (or use a zip lock bag – cutting a small opening into the corner).
+Mound them up a bit and garnish.

-- Let the eggs cool before peeling or place them in an ice bath while peeling.
+- Hard-boil the eggs ahead.
 You can boil up to 4 days ahead and refrigerate them before peeling.

 - Avocado Toast with Poached Eggs, Arugula and Zaatar